Azure/data-landing-zone/docs/DataManagementAnalytics-Prerequisites.md

 Before we start with the deployment, please make sure that you have the following available:

 - A **Data Management Zone** deployed.
-For more information, check the [Data Management Zone](https://github.com/Azure/data-management-zone) repo.
+For more information, check the [Data Management Zone](https://github.com/Azure/data-management-zone) repository.
 - An Azure subscription.
 If you don't have an Azure subscription, [create your Azure free account today](https://azure.microsoft.com/free/).
 - [User Access Administrator](https://docs.microsoft.com/azure/role-based-access-control/built-in-roles#user-access-administrator) or [Owner](https://docs.microsoft.com/azure/role-based-access-control/built-in-roles#owner) access to the subscription to be able to create a service principal and role assignments for it.
 - For the deployment, please choose one of the **Supported Regions**.